YisehakKEK/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that displays the contents list of the current directory Task 1.
-What's in there?
+script that changes the working directory to the user’s home directory 2-bring_me_home